tibru/tibru/README.md

 	[2 3]

 A path of `[#0 0]` acts like an identity function.
+This looks inefficient but a smart memory manager can tag contiguous cells in memory to allow O(1) lookups (see later notes on __*__).
+In addition four byte sequences can be compacted into single words converting the 32-bit multi-byte number into a first class 32-bit number.

 The conditional operator ***if*** selects based on whether the test expression is a byte or a pair.